wagasky/mw-comp-challenge-1/README.md

 Our challenge was to replicate the static comp provided by the Turing Front-End Module 1 Program found here.
 I kept the same layout, proportions, and ethos of the design.
+This is my desktop layout.

 ![static comp desktop layout](https://user-images.githubusercontent.com/24358415/31955616-26c9609e-b8a6-11e7-9295-532385955452.png)

+And this is my mobile layout at a 320px width.

 ![static comp mobile layout](https://user-images.githubusercontent.com/24358415/31955576-086e7030-b8a6-11e7-8944-93113c941423.png)